Experts worry about how US will see next Covid-19 surge coming

 Scientists acknowledge that the wide availability of vaccines and treatments puts the nation in a better place than when the pandemic began, and that monitoring has come a long way.

-For example, scientists this week touted a 6-month-old program that tests international travelers flying into four U.S. airports.
-Genetic testing of a sample on Dec.
-14 turned up a coronavirus variant the descendant of omicron known as BA.2 seven days earlier than any other reported detection in the U.S.
+For example, scientists this week touted a 6-month-old program that tests international travellers flying into four US airports.
+Genetic testing of a sample on Dec 14 turned up a coronavirus variant the descendant of omicron known as BA.2 seven days earlier than any other reported detection in the US.

-More good news: U.S. cases, hospitalizations and deaths have been falling for weeks.
+More good news: US cases, hospitalisations and deaths have been falling for weeks.

 TEST RESULTS